📖 Exploring Biblical Atonement: Key Concepts Explained in 2025

 Continuity and Discontinuity with Old Testament Atonement

 The New Testament builds upon the Old Testament understanding of atonement but introduces a new dimension with the coming of Jesus Christ.
-The key continuities include the need for reconciliation with God and the concept of sacrifice.
-However, the discontinuities are significant:

 • Fulfillment of Prophecy: Jesus fulfills Old Testament prophecies related to atonement.